-In NPC 19-498, the Commission held that "vague, overbroad, and confusing language cannot be said to comply with the requirements of
+In NPC 19-498, the Commission held that "vague, overbroad, and confusing language cannot be said to comply with the requirements of the transparency principle."
+Statements fail to satisfy the transparency principle if data subjects are not informed of the nature,

 191 See Supplemental Report, 31 May 2021, Annex A (JuanHand User Agreement Web), in In re: Wefund Lending Corporation (JuanHand) and its Responsible Officers, NPC SS Case No. 21-006 (NPC 2022).
-192 See id.